 Pierre is an entrepreneur and philanthropist best known as the founder of eBay, an online platform that gives people equal access to information, opportunity, and tools to pursue their goals.
 Pierre created eBay in 1995 on the premise that people are basically good, and he continues to serve as chairman of the board.
 Today, eBay enables more than 90 million buyers and sellers to connect and prosper over shared interests.

 After eBay became a public company in 1998, Pierre and his wife Pam co-founded

-Pierre serves as chairman of eBay, a trustee of Tufts University, Santa Fe Institute and Punahou School; and as a commissioner for President Barack Obama’s Commission on White House Fellowships.
+Pierre serves as a trustee of Tufts University, Santa Fe Institute, Punahou School, and as a commissioner for the President’s Commission on White House Fellowships.
 Pierre is also CEO and publisher of Honolulu Civil Beat, a local news service in Hawaii that encourages greater civic participation through media.
-Pierre was born in Paris, France, and moved to the U.S. during grade school.
-He lives in Honolulu, Hawaii with his wife and three children.
+An American who was born in Paris, France, Pierre moved to the U.S. during grade school and now lives in Honolulu, Hawaii with his wife and three children.